4 Tips for Seeing Smoky Mountain Black Bears in the Wild

 If any animal is the official mascot for Tennessee’s Great Smoky Mountains, it’s definitely the black bear.
-With between 1,500 and 1,600 black bears in the national park, there are roughly two bears per square mile in the Smokies.
+With roughly 1,900 Smoky Mountain black bears in the national park, there are roughly two bears per square mile.
 Many visitors come to the area so they can see these majestic creatures from a distance.
 To help you safely view Smoky Mountain black bears in the wild, Gatlinburg Cabin Rentals has put together the following tips:

-1. Late Spring and Early Fall are the Best Seasons to See Bears
+1. Late Spring & Early Fall are the Best Seasons to See Smoky Mountain Black Bears

 You can put away your binoculars in the winter, because you won’t see any black bears during this time.
 When the weather gets chilly, black bears hibernate inside of tree cavities.
 Bears will search for a hollow area in a tree that is about 20 to 60 feet off the ground and snuggle up inside until spring arrives.

 Aside from winter, black bears are out and about for the rest of the year.
-Late spring and early fall are your best chances for spotting a bear.
+Late spring and early fall are your best chances for spotting Smoky Mountain black bears.
 In preparation for hibernation, bears are particularly busy during the autumn.
 To build up fat for the winter, bears gorge themselves on hickory nuts, walnuts, and acorns, often eating hundreds of theses foods in a single day!

-2. Bears are Active in the Morning and Late Afternoon
+2. Smoky Mountain Black Bears are Active in the Morning & Late Afternoon

-The best times for viewing Smoky Mountain black bears is in the morning ( 6 – 10 a.m.) or late afternoon ( 3 – 7 p.m.), since this is typically when the bears come out to eat.
+The best times for viewing Smoky Mountain black bears is in the morning (6 – 10 a.m.) or late afternoon (3 – 7 p.m.), since this is typically when the bears come out to eat.
 These times are especially attractive to bears in the spring and summer, because mornings and afternoons are cooler and quieter.
+An added benefit of trying to spot bears early in the morning or later in the day is the national park tends to be less crowded compared to mid-day.

 3. Visit Cades Cove or the Roaring Fork Motor Nature Trail